-I find that the landlord is entitled to an Order of Possession effective two days after service on the tenant.
+I find that the landlord is entitled to an Order of Possession effective two days after service on the tenants.
 The Order may be filed in the Supreme Court and enforced as an Order of that Court.

-I find that the landlord is entitled to a Monetary Order pursuant to section 67 of the Act for \$625 in unpaid rent.
+I find that the landlord is entitled to a Monetary Order pursuant to section 67 of the Act for the unpaid June rent of \$525.00.
 This Order must be served on the tenant and may be filed in the Provincial Court (Small Claims) and enforced as an Order of that Court.

-The landlord remains at liberty to make application for any further losses as may be ascertained at the conclusion of the tenancy and the disposition of the security deposit remains to be dealt with in accordance with section 38 of the Act.
+The landlord remains at liberty to make application for any further losses as may be ascertained at the conclusion of the tenancy.

-April 4, 2011.
+August 3, 2011.